Kingxukai/linux/Documentation/hid/hid-transport.rst

  - INPUT Report: Input reports provide data from device to host.
 This data may include button events, axis events, battery status or more.
-This data is generated by the device and sent to the host with or without requiring explicit requests.
+This data is generated by the woke device and sent to the woke host with or without requiring explicit requests.
 Devices can choose to send data continuously or only on change.
  - OUTPUT Report: Output reports change device states.
 They are sent from host